KingGoku910/TaskFlow-AI/CONTRIBUTING.md

 - GitHub Issues
 - Email: support@innova-tex.com

-Thank you for contributing to Effecto TaskFlow! 🎉
+Thank you for contributing to TaskFlow AI! 🎉